Asqiir/relaxdays-hackathon-submission-lager/Readme.md

 docker run -p 8080:8080 lager
 ```

+# Swagger

+swagger json is returned at `/swagger` as json to a simple get request.

 # How to send requests

 There are many ways to do this, here is one of them.